GoogleCloudPlatform/opentelemetry-operations-java/exporters/auto/README.md

 ## Setup

-To instrument traces using the `opentelemetry-javaagent`, `opentelemetry-operations-java-auto-<version>.jar` can be used to provide opentelemetry exporters.
+To instrument metrics and traces using the `opentelemetry-javaagent`, `opentelemetry-operations-java-auto-<version>.jar` can be used to provide opentelemetry exporters.

 ```
 java -javaagent:path/to/opentelemetry-javaagent-<version>-all.jar \